Manu6518/react-users-app/README.md

 # Users List App (React)

-A simple React app to manage users.
-Demonstrates fetching data, state management, and CRUD operations with a backend (JSON Server).
+A React application for managing users that demonstrates clean state management, API integration, and CRUD operations using a mock backend.
+This project focuses on applying React fundamentals with real-world UI patterns rather than complex domain logic.

 ## Features

 - Fetch users from a backend API
-- Display users in a list
+- Display users in a responsive list
 - Add, Edit, and Delete users
+- Confirmation modals and toast notifications
 - Loading and error handling
+- Clean integration of Bootstrap with React
-- Built with React function components and hooks (useState, useEffect)
+- Built with React function components and hooks (useState, useEffect, useRef)

 ## Users List App – Reference Version